godotengine/godot-docs/classes/class_csgpolygon.rst

 Description
 -----------

 An array of 2D points is extruded to quickly and easily create a variety of 3D meshes.
+See also :ref:`CSGMesh<class_CSGMesh>` for using 3D meshes as CSG nodes.

 Properties
 ----------